Boomarang Diner

 Boomarang Diner is a full-service, 1950s-style American restaurant chain specializing in freshly made hamburgers, chicken fried steak, chicken and breakfast served all day.
 There are currently 54 Boomarang Diner locations, all of which are located in Oklahoma.

 Boomarang Diner was named the 2015 Restaurant of the Year by the Made In Oklahoma Coalition.

 History

 The first Boomarang Diner was opened by Charles Degraffenreid in 1998 in Muskogee, Oklahoma.
-That original diner, located on Eastside Boulevard, is still open.
+That original diner, located on Eastside Boulevard, closed in September 2024.
 Two additional locations were opened in Muskogee before the franchise expanded across the state of Oklahoma.
 In December 2017, the 50th Boomarang Diner debuted in Holdenville, Oklahoma.
 In 2018, additional locations opened in Ponca City, Kingfisher and Bartlesville, Oklahoma.

-The Boomarang Diner Trademark and Franchise is owned by Boomarang Diners, Inc., with corporate offices located in Shawnee, Oklahoma.
+The Boomarang Diner trademark and franchise is owned by Boomarang Diners, Inc., with corporate offices located in Shawnee, Oklahoma.

 Charles Degraffenreid's sons, Steve and Ron Degraffenreid, manage the franchise and corporation.